ASVKVINAYAK/FirstPR/TusharSrivastav-27/Sudoku Game Solver/readme.md

 Functions :

 1- main(): It takes the input by the user in 9x9 matrix.
 It also calls other functions which are described below.

+2- isSudokuSolved(): Checks if sudoku is solved or not.